Dice

 Common Questions

-Does it mean literally dancing?
+Does it refer to literal dancing?

 Is it uniquely Southern?